dsenalik/mitofy/README.md

 ## Dependencies

-The original mitofy came with MacOS version of tRNAscan-SE and blast+.
+The original mitofy came with MacOS versions of tRNAscan-SE and blast+.
-These are not included in this project, and will need to be installed, along with
+These are not included in this project, and will need to be installed.
+Dependencies are:

 * tRNAscan-SE - http://lowelab.ucsc.edu/tRNAscan-SE/
 * NCBI blast+ - http://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download
 * zip - should be included with any linux distribution
+* apache2 web server

 ## Installation